Orbicella: Skeleton properties

 Orbicella skeleton is made from CaCO3 in the crystal form of aragonite.
 The growth rate has been correlated with depth.
-In addition, the skeleton also contains Brucite [Mg(OH)2] in the interseptal spaces (microbialites).
+In addition, the skeleton also contains brucite [Mg(OH)2] in the interseptal spaces (microbialites).
 These brucite particles encrusts microbes growing inside the coral skeleton.

 Speciation and reproductive barriers

 Speciation is the gradual process by which species originate.
 Speciation can be studied from many perspectives, but regardless of the point of view it often requires reproductive isolation between species.
 In the case of the Orbicella, these species are broadcast spawner corals and release gametes annually in the same evening into the water column.
-The night of spawning is normally within the warmest month of the year, and five to eight nights after the full moon.
-Some authors argue these species spawn simultaneously, but most reports support that the Orbicella species are temporally isolated by a few hours.
+The night of spawning is normally in August and September, the warmest months of the year, and five to eight nights after the full moon.
+Some authors argue these species, specifically O. annularis and O. faveolata, spawn simultaneously, but most reports support that the Orbicella species are temporally isolated by a few hours.
+It is thought that the specific timing of these spawning events is dictated by light availability and perceived sunset/moonrise times.
 Sperm and eggs are released packed in small bundles that break open when they reach the water surface due to the surface tension.
 Timing is important to improve the chances of gametes finding each other in the water column.
-In addition, gametes must be incompatible between species to prevent the formation of hybrid zygotes.
 Hybridization studies reported some success in crossing O. annularis and O. franksi.
 Yet crosses with O. faveolata are consistently unsuccessful.
 However, these crosses were done in laboratory conditions that are not natural (covering O. annularis in advance to trick it into spawning earlier) so these crosses are unlikely to occur in nature.
 Furthermore, in nature gametes get diluted and age quickly.
 Hence, Orbicella species are reproductively isolated by at least these two ways, allowing for species distinction and evolution.